Substantial equivalence: Description

-Assessment process
+Assessment of GM food

 Substantial equivalence is the starting point for GM food safety assessment: significant differences between a new food item and its conventional counterpart would indicate the need for further testing.
 A "targeted approach" is taken, by selecting specific relevant molecules for comparison.
 For plants, selection of a suitable comparator may involve growing the new plant side by side with genetically closely related varieties, or using publicly available composition data for closely related varieties.

 Evaluation for substantial equivalence can be applied at different points in the food chain, from unprocessed harvested crop to final ingredient or product, depending on the nature of the food item and its intended use.

 For a GM plant, the overall evaluation process may be viewed in four phases: